XDgov/data-design-standards/_visualizations/proportional-symbol-map.md

 guidance-recommended:
-- It is recommend that you limit the number of classes to five or fewer categories.
-Fewer symbols on the map are more easily distinguished by the eye and will make trends in the data easier to see.
+- It is recommend that you limit the number of classes to five or fewer categories.:
+  - Fewer symbols on the map are more easily distinguished by the eye and will make trends in the data easier to see.
 - It is recommended that proportional symbol maps of the United States use an Albers equal-area projection, including insets of Alaska, Hawaii, and Puerto Rico, if applicable.

 guidance-not-recommended: